Lim Ulrich sequences and Lech's conjecture: Main result for graded rings

 with $\n''_\kappa$ a maximal ideal of $S''_\kappa$ lying over the homogeneous maximal ideal $\m_\kappa$ of $R_\kappa$, such that $(R_\kappa)_{\m_\kappa}\to (S''_\kappa)_{\n''_\kappa}$ is flat and $e((R_\kappa)_{\m_\kappa})>e((S''_\kappa)_{\n''_\kappa})$ (note that $R_\kappa \to R''_\kappa$ is always flat since $f$ is a monic polynomial in $x$).
 Thus we arrive at a counter-example (with $(R_\kappa, \m_\kappa)$ standard graded over an $F$-finite field $\kappa$) in characteristic $p>0$, which is a contradiction. \end{proof}

+\begin{remark} Given \autoref{thm:MainLech}, one might try to consider attacking Lech's conjecture by passing to the associated graded rings.
+However, for a flat local extension $(R,\m)\to (S,\n)$, the induced map $gr_{\m}(R)\to gr_{\n}(S)$ of associated graded rings need not be flat (e.g., when $\m \subseteq \n^2$, then this map sends the homogeneous maximal ideal of $gr_{\m}(R)$ to zero).
+Therefore our \autoref{thm:MainLech} does not imply Lech's conjecture in general. \end{remark}

-Lastly, we mention that in \cite{BhattHochsterMaLimCohenMacaulaysequence}, it is proven that every complete local domain of characteristic $p>0$ with an $F$-finite residue field admits a lim Cohen--Macaulay sequence $\{F^e_*R\}$, which follows from standard methods in tight closure theory \cite{HochsterHunekeTC1}.
-The results of this paper suggest the following {\it challenging} question, in which a positive answer would settle Lech's conjecture in characteristic $p>0$ when the residue field is $F$-finite (then the equal characteristic $0$ case follows by \cite[Section 5]{MaLechconjectureindimensionthree}).
+Finally, we mention that in \cite{BhattHochsterMaLimCohenMacaulaysequence}, it is proven that every $F$-finite complete local domain of characteristic $p>0$ admits a lim Cohen--Macaulay sequence $\{F^e_*R\}$, which follows from standard methods in tight closure theory \cite{HochsterHunekeTC1}.

+In an early version of this manuscript, we have asked whether every $F$-finite complete local domain of positive characteristic admits a lim Ulrich sequence.
+However, Yhee \cite{YheeUlrichDoNotExist} subsequently found an example of a two-dimensional complete local domain that does not admit even a weakly lim Ulrich sequence.
+Nevertheless, to the best of our knowledge, the following question remains open:

-\begin{question} Does every complete local domain of characteristic $p>0$ with an $F$-finite residue field admit a lim Ulrich sequence, or at least a weakly lim Ulrich sequence? \end{question}
+\begin{question} Does every $F$-finite complete normal (or Cohen--Macaulay) domain of characteristic $p>0$ admit a lim Ulrich sequence, or at least a weakly lim Ulrich sequence? \end{question}